 - Edit and proofread the report

 Focus on just one step at a time.
-This way, the prospect of writing the whole report won’t seem so daunting.
+This way, you won’t need to motivate yourself to write the whole report at one go.

 6. Create a detailed timeline with specific deadlines.